-- By every measure, we have dramatically improved our performance in supporting children with special educational than ever before to support this.
-During the worst years of the recession, when public spending was cut across the board, the previous government rightly not only protected the supports for children with special educational needs, up 32% from 2011, almost one fifth of the entire education budget.
+By every measure, we have dramatically improved our performance in supporting children with special educational needs.
+More children with special educational needs (SEN) are participating than ever before and we are investing more than ever before to support this.
+During the worst years of the recession, when public spending was cut across the board, the previous government rightly not only protected the supports for children with special education and Skills will invest €1.68 billion in special education, up 32% from 2011, almost one fifth of the entire education budget.
 The number of Special Needs Assistants will have increased by 43%, from 10,575 in 2011 to 15,081 by September 2018.
-We will continue to invest in to support children disadvantage.
-In Budgets 2017 and 2018 investment in education will have increased by over €1 billion. - Launched the DEIS Plan 2017 where over 100 schools will receive additional supports benefitting 20,000 pupils. - Plans have also been published to ensure that, for the vast majority of State-funded primary schools, religion cannot be used as a criterion in admissions.
-At the same time minority religion schools are to be protected. - will benefit approximately 1,100 students who meet the eligibility criteria for the special rate of maintenance grant. - The health budget was chopped by €1.35bn under Fianna Fáil in 2 years (2009 to 2011), but was protected under the 3 consolidating budgets Fine Gael had to bring in (2011-2014), before Budget 2018 delivered the highest ever health budget of over €15 billion.
-In addition, 1,800 new frontline staff will be employed in health in 2018. - Budget 2018 allocates an additional €35 million to develop mental health services in 2018.
-The overall Mental Health years.
+We will continue to invest in to support children with SEN to fulfil their potential.
+The largest education budget ever was provided for under Budget 2018, to break down disadvantage.
+In Budgets 2017 and 2018 investment in education will have increased by over €1 billion.